abachman/chrome-timer/README.md

-A complete Chrome plugin that runs entirely in the background.
+A simple timer that counts down and then makes a "ding" sound.

+Built for Chrome.